-- Establish governance structure for the store including ownership and control of collections. - In association with the implementation of a centralised CMS undertake an audit of the collections held within the Community Museums.
+- the process for relocating items in the store. - Establish governance structure for the store including ownership and control of collections. - In association with the implementation of a centralised CMS undertake an audit of the collections held within the Community Museums.